High Risk →

 What MCP server provides execute_command? +

 execute_command is provided by the Windows Command Line MCP Server MCP server (alxspiker/Windows-Command-Line-MCP-Server).
-Intercept sits as a proxy in front of this server to enforce policies before tool calls reach the server.
+PolicyLayer sits as a proxy in front of this server to enforce policies before tool calls reach the server.

-Enforce policies on Windows Command Line MCP Server
+Enforce policy on every Windows Command Line MCP Server tool call.

 // GET IN TOUCH